Month: July 2026

 St. Thomas was a simple parish school run by The Immaculate Heart of Mary Sisters.
 It was not elitist.
 It was not expensive.
 The school tried hard to include anyone in the parish who wished to attend.
 There were a few non parishioners and non catholic students as well.
 The priests and nuns found a way to support students at any income level.
 Academically, St Thomas was excellent.
 For example, in May of 1965 seventy-nine of the eighty seniors had been accepted at different colleges and universities around the country.
 The eightieth classmate wanted to be a professional baseball umpire.
 Ironically, he changed course and became the first student in our class to complete his PHD program.
 But what St. Thomas was really good at was teaching kids how to learn and how to make decisions that impacted their lives.

 From first grade through twelfth, the school and the Sisters were consistent.
 They had the same unalterable values and purpose.
 Everybody saw things the same way.
 We weren’t bombarded with religion.
 It was one of eight classes.
 We were bombarded with education.
 If you were not progressing with your math, they knew it.
 We never had a class with less than forty-five students and the Sister up front knew where each of us stood every day.
 If I was having problems with math, it took a few seconds for Sister Lucentia to determine if it was a comprehension problem or I wasn’t doing the work.
-They would quickly resolve the issue either way.
+She would quickly resolve the issue either way.

 By fourth grade, I learned that not doing the work was the worst possible path to follow.
 The most dreaded phrase ever uttered was “Take this note to your parents.
 Have them sign it and bring it back to me tomorrow.”
 Great, I have been verbally pounded by my IHM teacher (we thought that the initials stood for Iron Hearted Monster) and now things are going to get much worse.
 No place in this entire scenario is there an avenue that allows me to explain my actions.
 My opinion does not count.
 “Sister Maureen sent us a note and you are in trouble.
 We don’t expect notes from Sister Maureen.
 You are grounded!”
 These people were joined at the hip.
 By fifth grade, you have learned that the best option is to avoid incurring the wrath of the ever vigilant Sister Maureen.